myunghakLee/pytorch-benchmark/README.md

 ```

 then a message like `http://127.0.0.1:8888/?token=[token]` will appear on the console.
 Connect to the kernel(rather by typing the address on the browser or by VSC extension) and open `plots_test.ipynb` file.
 You could run the experiment by running all cells.

+ There are some settings you can edit in the first cell of the notebook, primarily the number of iterations and what models to run.
+Change them accordingly.